 If you give us your media, we may use it to promote the Au Pair program and recruit new participants.
-We love to share your stories and show the world what an amazing experience people have had!
+We love to share your stories and show the world what an amazing, life-changing experience people have had!

 How Media is Submitted

-Media submitted to The Company, by using any of the actions named throughout the rest of this document, may be used for any and all marketing activities, to promote the Au Pair program both in the United States and overseas, to recruit new Host Families and Au Pairs, and to illustrate the fulfillment of the mission of the Department of State.
+Media submitted to The Company, by using any of the actions named throughout the rest of this document, may be used for marketing activities, to promote the Au Pair program both in the United States and overseas, to recruit new Host Families and Au Pairs, to support our messaging to participants, and to illustrate the fulfillment of the mission of the Department of State.